Rwanda Specialty Green Coffee

 Special Processes

 Special processes bring new opportunities for both producers and roasters to thrive!
 Roasters can distinguish their brand as truly special and producers can display their skill in managing complex processes.
-Listed above, you'll find details on BWISHAZA natural and carbonic and DUKUNDEKAWA natural.
+Listed above, you'll find details on KUNGAHARA natural and carbonic and RAMBAGIRAKAWA natural and Ejo Heza Experimental Black Honey.